ruhiyusuf/Robot-Movement/README.md

 # Robot-Movement
 ## Teleop Periodic
-- Moving the robot forward using input from the joystick of an Xbox controller and a custom Arcade Drive method
+- Moving the robot forward using a custom Arcade Drive method with excess handling and inputs from joysticks